chorouk1996/gittest/README.md

 e) Trying to EXPAND a PVC, we have the error `persistentvolumeclaims "XXX" is forbidden: only dynamically provisioned pvc can be resized and the storageclass that provisions the pvc must support resize`
 Solution : Select an other storageClass where "allowVolumeExpansion" attribute is set AND set to "true".
+    - Note :
+    * if trying to expand a PVC size until PV initial capacity (having its storageClass where "allowVolumeExpansion"="true") : everything works fine
+    * if trying to expand the size of that PVC that exceeds PV capacity : the 2 following comments can be made :
+        => on PVC side, annotation "volume.kubernetes.io/storage-resizer: ibm.io/ibmc-block" is added in YAML due to PV capacity exceeded.
+        => on PV side, "spec.capacity.storage" field is set with the claimed expanded size.
+        (ex : PVC initially claimed at 15Gi, for an initial PV capacity of 20Gi.
+If PVC is claimed for extention to 25Gi, "spec.capacity.storage" field of the corresponding PV is set to 25Gi.)

 <!-- ########################## -->